SeanHershey/Warehouse/README.md

 5. Access the site in Chrome with the URL (Local: \<URL\>)
 6. To point the web to the local server
     - In src/main.tsx change the ApolloClient URI
-    - Update it to the local server URL from local server step 4 (Example: http://127.0.0.1:8000/graphql)
+    - Update it to the local server URL from local server step 6 (URL/graphql)
     - Don't forget to add the /graphql

 ## Stack